 In general, vegans tend to avoid all types of animal-based products.
 Some extend that commitment to not wearing leather or wool, not eating honey, and not buying products tested on animals.
 For vegans, what they eat is simply one component of living a life that’s considered cruelty-free.

 Those who turn to plant-based diets may share many of these same concerns, but are often more focused on changing up their eating to reflect a commitment to personal health and to support sustainable farming practices.
-They may see plant-based nutrition as promoting health for themselves, their families, and their communities.
+They may see a plant-based diet as a way of promoting health for themselves, their families, and their communities.
 But they may not share the vegan focus on avoiding leather products or eschewing honey.

 Whichever path a client wants to take, advice from a nutritional consultant can be hugely valuable for helping to refine eating plans, clarify goals, and meet their philosophical and ethical needs.